-It is not every day that a photo you have taken, will be enlarged to a staggering size and and then placed onto a huge billboard.
-What was really astounding was that it was a GoPro photo.
+Retouching and upsizing photos from a GoPro.
+It is not every day a photo of yours is blown up to a staggering size onto a huge billboard.
+What was really astounding was that it was from a tiny GoPro camera.

 Enlarging GoPro photos

-the first thing you need to do with your GoPro, to even stand a chance of enlarging the photo, is to make sure that you have the settings optimised.
-I have adjusted my GoPro settings to “Protune”, this is the equivalent of using “Raw” instead of “jpeg” in your camera.
+the first thing you need to do with your GoPro, to even stand a chance of enlarging the photo.
+Is to make sure that you have the settings optimised.
+I have adjusted my GoPro settings to “Protune”, this is the equal of using “Raw” instead of “jpeg” in your camera.
 Protune is a setting in GoPro so that photos hold far more information than the Jpeg version.
 This is vital if you want to be enlarging your GoPro photo in photoshop.
 All the photos I took were also shot using the most neutral settings in the GoPro camera.

 I find the standard GoPro colour settings a bit too vivid and sharp for my liking.
 I then retouched and toned the colours using Lightroom.

-What makes this even more surprising for me was that I took the photo using my using my GoPro Hero 4 black – on holiday in Formentera, one of the Balearic Islands (Spain).
+What makes this even more surprising for me was that I took the photo using my using my GoPro Hero 4 black.
+I was on holiday in Formentera, one of the Balearic Islands (Spain).

-The slogan for the 2017/18 season was “Submerge Yourself in the Music” which explains why they ended up using my photo.
+The slogan for the 2017/18 season was “Submerge Yourself in the Music”.
+Which explains why they used my photo.

-Another great second camera I take with me is my trusty Panasonic Lumix FZ 2500, which I used to capture my son pictured below plunging into the sea.
+Another great second camera I take with me is my trusty Panasonic Lumix FZ 2500.
+I used it to capture my son pictured below plunging into the sea.

 Enlarging GoPro photos.
-To achieve this, as mentioned before just adjust the camera to optimise the photos.
+To achieve this, as mentioned before, adjust the camera to optimise the photos.